 They are derived from cyclohexane with an isopropyl substituent.
 The most typical are :

 Limonene is one of the most common terpenoid in nature, it is an important volatile emitted by Pinus pinea (46% in volatiles), but also by the holm oak (Quercus ilex), it acts as allelochemical in inhibiting seed germination of other plant species (Singh HP et al., Ann Bot 2006, 98, 1261).
 About 30,000 tons/year of limonene are extracted from natural sources (turpentine oil) and are used for the syntheses of other optically active products (Schwab W et al., Eur J Lipid Sci Technol 2013, 115, 3).
 Studies have demonstrated that D-limonene, from citrus fruits, possesses antioxidant and cardiovascular properties.
-A study has demonstrated that d-limonene produces cardioprotective effects from isoproterenol-induced myocardial infarction through lowering of the amount of reactive oxygen species and suppression of apoptosis (Durco AO et al., J Nat Prod 20198211, 3002).
+A study has demonstrated that d-limonene produces cardioprotective effects from isoproterenol-induced myocardial infarction through lowering of the amount of reactive oxygen species and suppression of apoptosis (Durco AO et al., J Nat Prod 2019, 82, 11, 3002).
 Several studies have reported that D‐limonene plays a valuable role in the prevention of several chronic and degenerative diseases.
 A review provides information about its beneficial effects such as antioxidant, antidiabetic, anticancer, anti‐inflammatory, cardioprotective, gastroprotective, hepatoprotective, immune modulatory, anti‐fibrotic, anti‐genotoxic etc..
 (Anandakumar P et al., J Food Chem 2021, 45, e13566).
-More recent findings showed that limonene has the potential to be a natural nutrient regulator and play an important role in metabolic disorders induced by high fat diets (Wang QS et al., Food Biosci 2024, 105391).
+Findings showed that limonene has the potential to be a natural nutrient regulator and play an important role in metabolic disorders induced by high fat diets (Wang QS et al., Food Biosci 2024, 105391).
+More recently, D-limonene has been found to have antidepressant-like properties, reducing anhedonic and defensive behaviours and the impairing effects of stress on learning and memory tests in rats (Alkanat M et al., Eur J Neurosci 2024, 60, 4491).

 Carvone is found naturally in many essential oils, but is most abundant in the oils from seeds of caraway (Carum carvi), spearmint (Mentha spicata), mandarin orange peel oil and in several aromatic and medicinal plants of the Lamiaceae and Asteraceae families, including Thymus spp., Origanum spp., and many others.
 Chirality is important, R-(−)-carvone smells like spearmint while its mirror image, or enantiomer, S-(+)-carvone smells like caraway.
 Both carvones are used in the food and flavor industry.
 S-(+)-Carvone is used to prevent premature sprouting of potatoes during storage and R-(−)-Carvone is used as a mosquito repellent.